- 1. Introduction and Overview

 - 11. Policies and Procedures

-Your Director of Studies (DoS) has specific responsibility for your academic progress and development, will provide guidance with regard to the papers you may take and will advise you on the lectures and classes you should attend.
-He or she will also help you to discover the most effective ways of working.
-You should always be prepared to discuss with your DoS any difficulties you are having with your work.
-Don’t assume the other students in your subject are finding it and that you alone have difficulties.
-All Cambridge courses are designed to be challenging.
-All undergraduates will have moments when they despair of mastering some part or other of their course.
-With help and advice, these moments can be readily overcome.
+Your Director of Studies (DoS) has specific responsibility for your academic progress and development, will provide guidance with regard to the papers you may take and will advise you on the lectures and classes to attend.
+Your DoS will help you to find the most effective ways of working.

-Your DoS is responsible for overseeing your entry for the examinations and for giving advice on how best to prepare for them.
-In some subjects, he or she will organize progress tests and/or mock examination papers at an appropriate point in the year.
+Your DoS is responsible for overseeing your entry for the examinations.
+In many subjects, the DoS will organize progress tests and/or mock examination papers at an appropriate point in the year.
 Take them seriously.

 In most subjects, the DoS will be a Fellow of the College.
 Like all Cambridge colleges, the Selwyn DoS in certain of the smaller subjects is a member of the relevant University Department or a Fellow of another college.
-In the list of Fellows of Selwyn those who act as DoS are marked with an asterisk.
-The current external Directors of Studies are also to be found there.
+Details can be found in the list of Fellows of Selwyn.

 The duties of a Director of Studies towards their students are summarized as follows: